General Information, Requirements and Costs

 BUILDING INSPECTOR/BUILDING OFFICIAL

-Gary Fitzer is designated Deputy Building Official/Building Inspector.
-He is responsible for ensuring that new construction complies with the California Building Code as adopted by the Town Council.
+The Building Inspector is responsible for ensuring that new construction complies with the California Building Code as adopted by the Town Council.

 Denise Enea of the Woodside Fire Protection District serves as Deputy Fire Marshal.
 Her key responsibilities are to ensure that all development has adequate access and water flow for fire safety.